kokoro-aya/kokoro-aya/README.md

 - I love discovering different paradigms and programming in the elegant way, and I'm trying to make use of them.
 Yet, none of them is proficient.

+- Ongoing Projects for the year 2021-2022
-- [ ] Project of the year: write a full FP toolbox library for my usage and write several applications e.g. parser combinator with the help of it.
+  - [ ] A full FP toolbox library for my usage and write several applications e.g. parser combinator
+  - [ ] Learn the OS kernel with ruast
+  - [ ] Learn advanced FP
+  - [ ] Write an application with WinUI3
+  - [ ] 机器瞎学（bushi

 ## Languages, tools and others